-DO: Choose something meaningful
+DO: Choose Something Meaningful

 "Only do favors if they have some meaning to you!
 Gone are the days when your guests HAVE to leave with something in hand.
 A favor is something to be an item to remember the wedding by, and a gift to the guests.
 I vote that experiences are a way better favor than something without meaning." -Alex Chalk, Taylor'd Events

-Chalk also suggests using a litmus test on your wedding favor ideas.
+Chalk also suggests using a litmus test for your wedding favor ideas.
 If you don’t have a wedding favor idea that really represents who you are as a couple or expresses... a unique part of your personality, then consider moving your favor funds to another part of your budget.
 "What can you do for the guests to make them feel more comfortable or add another element of fun?
 Shift the funds to an activity such as a Photo Booth, caricature artist, poem artist or paying the band to learn your college fight song."

 03 of 08

-DO: Consider a donation to charity
+DO: Consider a Donation to Charity

 If you're feeling anti-favor because of the waste aspect, consider a donation in honor of a favorite charity or cause in lieu of something the guests can take home.
-A charitable gift is a meaningful gift, so that ticks that checkbox, especially if you choose a charity that means something to you, personally.
+A charitable gift is a meaningful gift so that ticks that checkbox, especially if you choose a charity that means something to you, personally.

 Take a page out of this couple's book.
 Kevin Dennis of Fantasy Sound Event Services shared this story of a couple he worked with who decided to skip wedding favors and instead donate... that portion of their budget to charity: